 The "Y" designation indicates that a student is registered in an ongoing class.
-It may be used where the pace of work is largely dependent on the student in courses such as independent project classes or open laboratory/ classes.
+It is not to take place of an "I" grade (Incomplete).
+It may be used where the pace of work is largely dependent on the student in courses such as independent project classes or open laboratory/classes.
+It may be used in emergency situations where a class is not able to continue to function as it originally was created to do so.
 If the student does not complete the class within one year, they must re-enroll if they want credit.